sithmel/diogenes/README.md

 What is a service
 -----------------
 A service is a unit of code with a name.
-It can be a simple value, a synchronous function (returning a value), an asynchronous function using a callback or an asynchronous function returning a promise.
+It can be a simple value, a synchronous function (returning a value) or an asynchronous function returning a promise.
 It takes as argument an object containing the dependencies (output of other services).
-Optionally you can pass a callback.

 A service outputs a "dependency", this is identified with the service name.
-Services are organized inside a registry.
+Services are organised inside a registry.
 The common interface allows to automate how the dependencies are resolved within the registry.

 A step by step example
 ======================